sandeepkavadi/pyloans/docs/loan.md

    personal loans.
 2. `#!python int_rate: float`: The original rate of interest applicable on the principal outstanding.
 Suggested range: 0.0% - 24.99%
 3. `#!python term_in_months`: The original term of the loan per schedule.
-Typically,
-   <= 80 for personal loans, most common terms are multiples of 6 months
+   Typically, <= 80 for personal loans, most common terms are multiples of 6 months.
 4. `#!python loan_dt: str`: Date of loan disbursement.
 Any valid dates strings in 'YYYY-mm-dd' format, recommended to be after 1970-01-01 to avoid any unexpected errors.